crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

 ```
 As with other keg-only formulas there are some caveats shown in `brew info <formula>` that shows how to link pkg-config with this library.

-Crystal compiler by default will use pkg-config to find the location of libraries to link.
+The Crystal compiler will by default use pkg-config to find the locations of libraries to link with.
 ```